Luke Cowan-Dickie: British and Irish Lions

 Cowan-Dickie was named in the squad for the 2021 British & Irish Lions tour to South Africa.
-He made his debut off the bench in the 14-56 victory over the Sigma Lions.
-He then went on to feature in tour matches against the Cell C Sharks and South Africa 'A'.
-In the Lions' match against the Stormers he scored his first try of the tour and was named Player of the Match.
+He made his debut off the bench in the 14-56 victory over Sigma Lions.
+He then went on to feature in tour matches against Sharks and South Africa 'A'.
+In the Lions' match against Stormers he scored his first try of the tour and was named Player of the Match.

 Cowan-Dickie made his Lions test debut in the first Test against South Africa, scoring the only try of the game for the Lions in a 17-22 win.
 He also started the second test, a 27-9 loss.
 Cowan-Dickie was on the bench for the final test, with Welsh hooker Ken Owens taking his starting spot.
 The close 19-16 loss meant that South Africa won the series 2-1.